Child & Family Service

 - have tried many different ways to help their child

 - have run out of understanding and energy

 - feel that without help the adoption is at risk of breaking down

 (We found most helpful) the fact that we felt supported for the first time ever since placement by qualified and experienced people.
-We both recognise that our child made significant progress at PAC.
+We both recognise that our child made significant progress at PAC-UK.
 Adoptive parent

 We thought the experience was really effective.It was a safe space to work through some of the issues that impact on us as individuals and as a family group.
 Adoptive family

 Early sessions with parents were helpful preparation.
 The counsellors communicated very effectively with us.
 Sessions carefully planned taking previous work into account and appropriate needs of our child.
 Friendly and supportive approach.
 Adoptive family

 Very good.
 Very professional and competent.
 I feel we are in good hands and trust the advice given.
 Adoptive family

 Information for Children and Young People (aged 8 years and older)